alextbradley/alextbradley.github.io/_pages/research.md

 * WAVI.jl: Ice Sheet Modelling in Julia, _in prep_, **A. T. Bradley**, R. J. Arthern, D. T. Bett, C. R. Williams, J. Byrne

 ## Cryosphere Attribution
 Attribution science seeks to describe, quantitatively, the effect of climate change on weather events.
 Given the long timescales involved, ice sheet evolution can also be considered a "weather event".
 However, despite its ubiquity in images of climate change, there has been no formal attribution of changes to the Antarctic or Greenland ice sheets to climate change.

 #### Publications
-* A Bayesian Framework for Quantifying the role of Anthropogenic Climate Change in Antarctic Retreat, _in prep_ **A. T. Bradley**, R. J. Arthern, C. R. Williams, D. Bett, J. De Rydt, P. Holland
+* How do we decide whether anthropogenic climate change has contributed to sea level rise from Antarctica?, _in review_ **A. T. Bradley**, R. J. Arthern, C. R. Williams, D. Bett, J. De Rydt, P. Holland